alorenz465446/NYC_Parking_Tickets/README.md

 # NYC_Parking_Tickets
 ## Overview

 This analysis will use machine learning to look closely at parking tickets for New York City in the year 2017.
-This data was chosen based off of how versatile and multifacted it is.
+The data was chosen based off of how versatile and multifacted it is.
 Data was produced by NYC Department of Finance.
-Using random foresting, we plan to identify any patterns. </br>
+Using random foresting, we plan to identify any patterns or biases. </br>
 </br>
 **Possible Questions/Trends**
 1. Correlation to type (commercial/passenger)